keanutex/firstProject/README.md

 # Reimplementation of Genesis

 Contents of directory:
-1. Genesis folder - download this to be able to run Genesis on your Linux system.
+1. Genesis folder - Containts the program scripts and an examples folder with input files.
 2. Minutes file - File to describe minutes of each group member
 3. Group document - A technical manual and a user manual of the re-implemented Genesis.